keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 Ironically, despite the incredibly rarity of steadfast purple in nature, purple was the first in a tidal wave of synthetic industrial dyes, bringing the colour to the masses causing it to become commonplace and unfashionable in quickly after reaching the mass market.
 The discovery of artifical purple dye (mauvine) was entirely accidentally, but the chemical knowledge to synthesise at massive scale required unravelling some of the fundemental mysteries in organic (carbon-based) chemistry, and clarification about how electrons create molecular structure and govern the interactions of dye molecules with light.

-The first artifical purple dye was synthesised by William Henry Perkini in 1856, an entirely accidental side discovery.
+The first artifical purple dye was synthesised by William Henry Perkin in 1856, an entirely accidental side discovery.
 Perkin's motivation was no econcolouration, but empire.
 What Perkin was searching for was a cheap synthetic route to quinine, an antimarial substance isolated from cinchoa tree bark) that was useful for soldiers stationed in colonies of the British Empire.
 Perkin's synthesis attempts were misguided from the start, having only the quinine's empirical formula (C$$_{20}$$H$$_{24}$$N$$_{2}$$O$$_{2}$$) and no idea of its structure he thought he could explored combining two equivalents of organic stating material that would sum to the total atom count of quinine once oxygenated.
 In reality, quinine the source of [tonic water's ultraviolet glow under black light](/images/tonic_water_UV_Paul_Garland.jpg), has complex strained structure which set of [150 years of investigation and controversy into its difficult synthesis](TODO: cite syntehsis of quinine wikipedia page).
 What Perkin found instead was that on diluting his failed synthesis product with alcohol on wash-up the solution turned purple.
 He opened up a dyeworks in Greenford the next year.
 The success of a synthetic dyes would lead to a [complete collapse of the economic harvesting of natural dyes such as madder root](https://www.jstor.org/stable/43427950).

 ![Sample of Perkin's mauve aniline dye](/images/perkins_mauve_sample.jpg){:style="display:block; margin-left:auto; margin-right:auto"}